Nikon D5500 vs Sony A7S II

 The D5500 can be obtained in two different colors (black, red), while the A7S II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is somewhat larger (1 percent) than the Nikon D5500.
-Moreover, the A7S II is substantially heavier (49 percent) than the D5500.
+Moreover, the A7S II is markedly heavier (33 percent) than the D5500.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5500) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.